Nitrokey/nitrokey-websmartcard/README.md

 For same-origin resident keys, the origin is stored along with the secret key.
 When accessing the key and an origin is stored (hence, it's a same-origin key), the device verifies the origin.

-For same-origin dereived keys, the origin is provided as input to the KDF.
+For same-origin derived keys, the origin is provided as input to the KDF.
 This way same-origin and cross-origin cases result in different keys.

 When calling an operation, the web application chooses (by parameter) if a same-origin or cross-origin key is addressed.
 The actual origin is provided by the browser (not by the web application).